Back To All Articles

 Both Texas and federal laws offer protection to consumers, including athletes, from defective products.
 Texas follows general product liability laws, which can be applied to sports equipment injury cases.
 These laws address defects in design, manufacturing, and marketing (failure to warn).

 At the federal level, the Consumer Product Safety Commission (CPSC) sets safety standards for various consumer products, including some sporting goods.
-If a manufacturer violates these standards, it can strengthen a product liability claim.
+If a manufacturer violates these standards, it can significantly strengthen a product liability claim.
+The CPSC also maintains a database of product recalls and safety alerts that can be valuable evidence in your case.

 What Are the Common Types of Damages Athletes Can Recover from Faulty Equipment Claims?